Let’s say it nice and loud for the people in the back:

 Do you share the same views?

 Regardless of the mentioned challenges, organizations have been successfully working remotely for decades now.
-Because the advantages number out the challenges of remote work.
+This is because the advantages number out the challenges of remote work.

 Learn how to overcome the remote work difficulties from experts and start remote work today.